Director of Athletics

 Cross country is a Cal State Fullerton program with a successful tradition.
 Mark Covert was the NCAA College Division individual champion in 1970 when the Titans placed second nationally.
 A year later, they won the team championship and in 1972 placed third.
 The Titans annually honor Covert and his teammates by hosting the Mark Covert Invitational Meet at Carbon Canyon Regional Park over the Labor Day weekend.

 Men’s golf returned to Cal State Fullerton for the 2009-10 academic year with a major financial boost from honorary alumnus Paul Folino.
-The program began competing immediately in the upper echelon of the Big West Conference and won the 2014 Big West Conference Championship.
+The program began competing immediately in the upper echelon of the Big West Conference and by 2012 was in the hunt for the conference championship.
 The Titans benefit from a rare on-campus chipping and putting green facility that they share with the women’s team, and play on several popular local courses.
 Their aggressive schedule takes them to some of the nation’s finest links.

 Women’s golf also returned to the Cal State Fullerton during the 2009-10 academic year and was also an immediate competitor the Big West Conference.
-Coach Pearl Sinn-Bonanni, a former U.S. Amateur champion and LPGA player, launched the program and by 2014 had the first individual conference champion in the program’s history.
+Coach Pearl Sinn-Bonanni, a former U.S. Amateur champion and LPGA player, launched the program and by 2012 the Titans were winning tournaments and challenging for the Big West Conference title.
 The women share the on-campus chipping and putting green facility with the men’s team and play on some of the nation’s most challenging courses.

 A pair of national final four appearances highlight the history of men’s soccer at Cal State Fullerton, which boasts one of the finest facilities in the nation in the 10,000-seat Titan Stadium.
 The program has defeated the national number one ranked team on five separate occasions and several of its alumni have gone on to compete at the professional level.